devonfw-forge/devon4flutter-non-bloc-arch/130-The-Widget-Tree.md

 _Codesnippt 6: State Objects/StatefulWidgets Lifecycle_

 ### When to use Stateless & When to use Stateful
+Keep in mind, to improve performance, you always want to rely on as few Stateful widgets as possible.
+But There is essentially two reasons to choose a Stateful Widget over a Stateless one:
+1. The Widget needs to hold any kind of data that has to change during its lifetime.
+2. The Widget needs to dispose of anything or cleanup after it self at the end of it's lifetime.

 ### Inherited Widgets
 I will not go in detail on Inherited Widgets here.
-When using the BLoC pattern, which I will teach you in the next chapter, you will most likely never create an Inherited Widgets yourself.
-But in short: They are a way to expose data from the top if the Widget Tree to all there descendance.
+When using the BLoC library, which I will teach you in the chatper [Architecting a Flutter-App](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App), you will most likely never create an Inherited Widgets yourself.
+But in short: They are a way to expose data from the top if the Widget Tree to all their descendance.
 And they are used as the underlying technologie of the BLoC library.

-## How to access State
-- Lifting up
-- Inherited Widget
-- 2 types of state
-  - local and global
-  - more in architecture

 <p align="right"><a href="https://github.com/Fasust/flutter-guide/wiki/140-Communication-with-the-Web">Next Chapter: Communication with the Web ></a></p>
 <p align="center"><a href="#">Back to Top</a></center></p>